-- Set up your computer on a stable work surface. - Keep your computer away from sources of liquid, such as drinks, washbasins, bathtubs, shower stalls, and so on. - Protect your computer from dampness or wet weather, such as rain and snow. - The only way to disconnect power completely is to unplug the power cord.
+Proper handling Set up your iMac on a stable work surface.
+Never push objects into the ventilation openings.

+Water and wet locations Keep your iMac away from sources of liquid, such as drinks, washbasins, bathtubs, shower stalls, and so on.
+Protect your iMac from dampness or wet weather, such as rain, snow, and fog.

+Power The only way to disconnect power completely is to unplug the power cord.
+Make sure you pull the plug, not the cord.
 Always unplug the power cord before opening the computer to install memory.

-- Unplug the power cord (by pulling the plug, not the cord) and disconnect the ethernet cable or phone cord if any of the following conditions exists: - You want to add memory - The power cord or plug becomes frayed or otherwise damaged - You spill something into the case - · Your iMac is exposed to rain or excess moisture - Your iMac has been dropped or the case has been damaged - · You suspect that your iMac needs service or repair - You want to clean the case (use only the recommended procedure described later)
+Unplug the power cord (by pulling the plug, not the cord) and disconnect the ethernet cable or phone cord if any of the following conditions exist:

+- You want to add memory - The power cord or plug becomes frayed or otherwise damaged - You spill something into the case - Your iMac is exposed to rain or excess moisture - Your iMac has been dropped or the case has been damaged - You suspect that your iMac needs service or repair - You want to clean the case (use only the recommended procedure described later)